Computer model locks in Colts vs. Seahawks picks, prediction, Philip Rivers bets

-Colts vs. Seahawks: Where to watch NFL Week 15, score prediction, betting odds, sportsbook promos, SGP picks
+Colts vs. Seahawks: Where to watch NFL Week 15, score prediction, betting odds, SGP picks, sportsbook promos

 How to bet Indianapolis Colts vs. Seattle Seahawks in NFL Week 15 action on CBS and Paramount+ as Philip Rivers returns